 Queensland has one of the highest rates of skin cancer in the world.
-Skin cancer will affect many thousands of people every year.
+Skin cancer will affect thousands of people every year.

 Solar damage which may include sun spots (solar keratoses) can make the skin dry, rough, discoloured with brown spots and wrinkles.